amperity/hadoop/hadoop-tools/hadoop-aws/README.md

   make sure the project includes **only one version** of hadoop-aws and aws-java-sdk JARs on the classpath.
 Check for duplicates with `lein deps :tree` and the lein-collisions plugin.
+* finally, deploy to s3://amperity-static-packages with `mvn deploy`.